dclive/EliteDesk-G2/README.md

 # HP EliteDesk 800 G2
 HP EliteDesk 800 G2 DM Repository

+As hardware is now sold, there can be no further updates.

 OpenCore .99 with MacOS 14.4.1 fully tested and working